 “Wha-what do you mean by that?”
 I asked.

-His words confused me and I wanted to know what he meant.
+His words confused me but I wanted to know what he meant.
 I wanted to know more about the mysterious stranger in front of me.
 And being naïve and somewhat of a foolish age didn’t help.
 “Would you dare have a cup of tea with me?” he asked.
 I swallowed hard unsure of what to say.
-I didn’t know if I should go with him because he was handsome and mysterious, or hit him in the groin, take off running, and never look back.
+I didn’t know if I should go with him because he was handsome and mysterious, or hit him in the groin, take off running and never look back.
 He was a well-built, tall man.
 He could have easily grabbed me and whisked me away without anyone knowing.
 I remembered thinking, What if he kills me or does the unspeakable?
 But I felt like I already knew him and he knew me.
 Somehow I knew he would never hurt me.

 “What are you going to do to me?”
 I asked, mostly to confirm my already made assumptions.